derRiesenOtter/bachelor/docs/thesis/discussion.typ

 could lead to further improvements as it did on the PSPire dataset.

 The visualization of the saliency scores provided a preliminary look at which features of a sequence might influence classification.
-While no concrete insights were drawn from this small-scale exploration, the goal was primarily to test the approach and develop an intuition for what the model may have learned.
-Nonetheless, scaling up this analysis may holds potential for uncovering meaningful patterns or sequence features associated with @llps.
+Comparing these plots with the @llps propensity profiles from catGranule 2.0 showed that the regions with high saliency are similar to the regions catGranule 2.0 identified to have high @llps propensity.
+Scaling up the analysis of the saliency scores may holds potential for uncovering meaningful patterns or sequence features associated with @llps.
+Another interesting insight was to compare the saliency between the
-Another interesting insight was to compare the saliency between the @idr model and the non-@idr model.
+@idr model and the non-@idr model.
 It revealed, that both models relied on very different areas of the proteins to form their prediction.
 This could be seen as supportive to create different models for the different @llps proteins.
-Comparing the results from the saliency scores with experimental data could confirm if the learned features actually play important roles in @llps.
+Comparing the results from the saliency scores with experimental data could further confirm if the learned features actually play important roles in @llps.
+Having the ability to visualize the important areas of the sequences also is an advantage over the PSPire predictor.

 Due to time constraints, several promising ideas could not be explored in this study.
 One such those is the optimization of hyperparameters, for example